We founded BlenderKit in 2017 with these intentions:

 I am developer of the backend.

 I don't want to be like a programmer's stereotype, so I am seriously actively working on my social skills.
 Plus I do sports passionately.
 You can often find me torturing my body on a boulder.
-I also care about nature in cities, so I prefer two wheel before four.
+I also care about nature in cities, so I prefer two wheels before four.
 That is not very easy task in Prague.
 This habit had lead to my previous work, which was developing supporting software for czech Bike to work campaign in the Auto*Mat NGO.

 I also do improv.
 Theatre.
 In front of people.
 And I LOVE open-source.